Spirit world (Spiritualism)

-The spirit world, according to Spiritualism, is the world or realm inhabited by spirits, both good or evil of various spiritual manifestations.
-Whereas religion regards an inner life, the spirit world is regarded as an external environment for spirits.
-Although independent from the natural world, both the spirit world and the natural world are in constant interaction.
-Through mediumship, these worlds can consciously communicate with each other.
+The spirit world, according to spiritualism, is the world or realm inhabited by spirits, both good or evil of various spiritual manifestations.
+This spirit world is regarded as an external environment for spirits.
+The Spiritualism religious movement in the nineteenth century espoused a belief in an afterlife where individual's awareness persists beyond death.
+Although independent from one another, both the spirit world and the physical world are in constant interaction.
+Through séances, trances, and other forms of mediumship, these worlds can consciously communicate with each other.
 The spirit world is sometimes described by mediums from the natural world in trance.